MrSmarto/Anime-Smarty/README.md

 ##  ![logogit 20 51 12](https://user-images.githubusercontent.com/118122875/224569751-c121abc7-ccbe-43a8-a770-22a9b796d818.png) Anime Smarty

+Welcome, this is my assigmenent for my school project called: `project tech`.
+For this project i'm going to make a application where you can `save (LIKING)` your favorite anime series to your profile.
+Take a look at my [WIKI](https://github.com/MrSmarto/BLOKTECH23) for more information! (written in `Dutch`.

+## ![concept](https://user-images.githubusercontent.com/118122875/224569879-7b376629-fc7b-401a-81b5-9f5e5917521d.png) Het concept

 Welkom!
 Dit is mijn respository voor mijn linking feature voor project-tech.
 Anime Smarty is een website waarop je jouw favoriete anime gemakkelijk kan vinden, bekijken of eventueel opslaat(Liken) voor later.

-## ![concept](https://user-images.githubusercontent.com/118122875/224569879-7b376629-fc7b-401a-81b5-9f5e5917521d.png) Het concept

 ## ![install](https://user-images.githubusercontent.com/118122875/224570019-3d6ab194-d3ef-458e-b9b6-d66a5cf39809.png) How to install